teamfacex/AndroidofflineFaceRecSDK/README.md

 # AndroidOfflineFaceRecSDK
 ## 📜 Introduction
-Brought to you by FaceX.io, OfflineFaceRecSDK Android can now be used to integrate on-device Face Recognition into your Android applications
+Brought to you by FaceX.io, OfflineFaceRecSDK  can now be used to integrate on-device Face Recognition into your Android applications